-- Meals or entertainment; - Gifts to potential suppliers, partners, or customers; - TT&O activities that do not relate to the ARPA-E-funded technologies; - Undocumented TT&O activities; and - TT&O activities unrelated and/or unallocable to the subject award.
+• Meals or entertainment;

+- Gifts to potential suppliers, partners, or customers; - TT&O activities that do not relate to the ARPA-E-funded technologies; - Undocumented TT&O activities; and - TT&O activities unrelated and/or unallocable to the subject award.

+Applicants may choose to not include TT&O activities if appropriate, and do not need a waiver to do so.
 Applicants may seek a waiver of the TT&O requirement by including an explicit request in the Business Assurances & Disclosures Form.
 Please refer to the Business Assurances & Disclosures Form for guidance on the content and form of the waiver request.
 ARPA-E may waive or modify the TT&O requirement, as appropriate.